-At its heart is the Acropolis, continuing to emit its unique energy and acting as a beacon to the world – just as it would have done in antiquity.
+At its heart is the Acropolis,continuing to emit its unique energy and acting as a beacon to the world – just as it would have done in antiquity.
 Around it, the likes of the Ancient Agora, the Odeon of Herodes Atticus, the temples of Olympian Zeus and Hephaestus and so many other world-renowned cultural highlights stand ready to reveal their secrets, like an open-air museum.

-History revealed, one step at a time
+Explore the history of Athens, one step at a time

-Supplying the narrative to this visual feast are the museums.
+Supplying the narrative to this visual feast are the museums of Athens.
 First among them, is the Acropolis Museum, one of the finest in the world – not just because of the richness of its exhibits but because of the beauty with which it displays statues and artefacts of the Parthenon and other monuments of the Acropolis, as well as objects unearthed during the construction of the museum in an area continuously inhabited for 4,000 years.

 Beyond the antiquities, you’ll find a city that has lived a decade of unprecedented creativity.
-New shops and entertainment options have flourished and the food scene has undergone a revolution, with talented chefs reinterpreting Greek and Mediterranean classics.
+New shops and entertainment options have flourished and the Athens food scene has undergone a revolution, with talented chefs reinterpreting Greek and Mediterranean classics.
 This is where Michelin-starred gourmet cuisine can be found right next door to street food – each memorable in its own way.

-From traditional tavernas and rooftop dining with views of the lit-up Parthenon to bistros and dine-in delis (where the owner has hand-picked products from around the country), the choices seem infinite.
+From traditional tavernas and rooftop dining with views of the lit-up Parthenon to bistros and dine-in delis (where the owner has hand-picked products from around the country), the choices in Athens seem infinite.
 As do the wine & cocktail bars and cafes, bringing colour to previously hidden neighbourhoods.
 New life has been breathed into the likes of Psyrri, Thissio and Kypseli, and neighbourhoods like Koukaki, Pangrati and Petralona call for your attention every bit as much as well-established districts such as Plaka and Monastiraki.

 Just as you will be rewarded for seeking out the smaller boutiques selling clothes by local designers and handmade souvenirs, found in so many neighbourhoods (Kolonaki stands out), as well as venturing down the shopping thoroughfares of Ermou and Voukourestiou streets.

 Athens is an outdoors city, whatever the season of your visit.
 How could you top watching an opera, concert or play under the starlit Athenian sky?
-By doing it in a venue like the Odeon of Herodes Atticus, below the Acropolis, that’s how!
+By doing it in a venue like the Odeon of Herodes Atticus, below the Acropolis, that’s how.
 Or settling back to a classic in one of the historic outdoor summer cinemas, some operating for more than a century.

 But perhaps the most unexpected outdoor highlight of Athens lies along the coast.
 The Athens Riviera is a series of beaches and marinas, from the southern suburbs of Glyfada, Vouliagmeni and Varkiza… extending all the way down to Sounion and the Temple of Poseidon on the southeastern tip of Attica.